danpeig/node-red-meshtastic-msg/README.md

 1. Place the project files inside a folder called `node-red-meshtastic-msg` inside the Node-RED base directory (where the `settings.js` file is located)
 2. Run `npm install ./node-red-meshtastic-msg`
-3. Edit `meshtastic-msg.js` and change the relative path of the Meshtastic library according to the existing directory structure.
-Example: `importSync("../node_modules/@meshtastic/js/dist/index.js")`.

 To uninstall, run `npm remove @danpeig/node-red-meshtastic-msg` from the same base directory.

 ## Known issues and troubleshooting

-- Failed installation: Depending on the installation method, you may have to edit the file `meshtastic-msg.js` and change the path of the ImportSync to the location where Meshtastic library was installed.
-Example: `importSync("../../@meshtastic/js/dist/index.js")`.
-- Device is connecting and can send messages but not receive: Device can be overloaded with requests, try increasing the fetch interval (5s or more)
+- **Device is connecting and can send messages but not receive**: This is on the device end, probably overload.
+    - Try increasing the fetch interval
+    - Connect directly to the IP address instead of hostname
+    - Double check if the there are no other clients connected to it (phone app, CLI)
+    - Disable TLS
+    - Disble MQTT
+    - Disable any other features that can take processor time or RAM: GPS, bluetooth, displays, modules, etc...
+    - Connect using the serial port
-- Node-RED crashing after an update: This can happen if the update alters the structure of the device configuration node.
+- **Node-RED crashing after an update**: This can happen if the update alters the structure of the device configuration node.
 Find the connection node in your `flows.json` and delete it.
 After restarting Node-RED you will be able to create a new device configuration node.
-- Node-RED crashing with the error message `TypeError: fetch failed`: The host name or IP address cannot be reached from Node-RED server.
+- **Node-RED error message `TypeError: fetch failed`**: The host name or IP address cannot be reached from Node-RED server.
 This is caused by network connectivity problems.
 There is a Node test script in this project folder to help diagnosing the problem: [test_connection.mjs](test_connection.mjs).
-- Permission to access serial devices: The linux user running Node-RED must be part of the dialout group `sudo usermod -a -G dialout USER_NAME`
+- **Permission to access serial devices**: The linux user running Node-RED must be part of the dialout group `sudo usermod -a -G dialout USER_NAME`

 ## Examples